Here’s a quick history of the internet and how the World Wide Web was born.

 The first browser to be freely available and accessible to the public, it inspired the birth of the first commercial browser, Netscape Navigator, while Mosaic’s technology went on to form the basis of Microsoft’s Internet Explorer.

-Summary History of Internet – Birth of the World Wide Web
+Summary History of the Internet – Birth of the World Wide Web

 - On 12 March 1989, Tim Berners-Lee submitted a proposal for a distributed information system at CERN